NicksSimulationsROS/multi_jackal/README.md

 Example launch files can be found in `my_jackal_gazebo/launch`.
 Gazebo and RVIZ can be viewed with `gzclient` and `roslaunch my_jackal_gazebo rviz.launch`.

+# TODO
+When using an EKF instead of a TF for map to base_link, a warning is displayed `Transform from jackal0/base_link to map was unavailable for the time requested.
+Using latest instead.`